 Ingredients

-- 1 lb chicken tenders 450g, you can use whole breasts and cut them more or slit open and use whole if as a main
+- 1 lb chicken tenders or use whole breasts and cut them into smaller long, thin strips

 Instructions